 Marathon Petroleum provides paid time off for vacation, holidays, personal sickness and brief absences for certain personal reasons.
 The Company also offers leaves of absence for military service, educational pursuits,

-You become eligible for your full vacation entitlement under the Normal Vacation Benefit Schedule on January 1 of the year after your date of hire, and each calendar year thereafter, based on the amount of service completed in that year.
+You become eligible for your full vacation entitlement under the Normal Vacation Benefit Schedule on January 1 of the year after your date of hire, and each calendar year thereafter, based on the amount of vacation service

 Vacation During Your Year of Hire

-In certain areas, depending upon local practice or custom, or collective bargaining agreements, different holidays may be recognized in lieu of the above.
+could be replaced by a fixed “designated” holiday.
+Additionally, in certain areas, depending upon local practice or custom, or collective bargaining agreements, different holidays may be recognized in lieu of the above.
+If

 - Sick Benefits